Dynamoid/dynamoid/doc/concurrency.md

 Calls to `update` and `update!` also increment the `lock_version`, however, they do not check the existing value.
-This guarantees that a update operation will raise an exception in a concurrent save operation, however a save operation will never cause an update to fail.
+This guarantees that a update operation will raise an exception in a concurrent save operation, however, a save operation will never cause an update to fail.
 Thus, `update` is useful & safe only for doing atomic operations (e.g. increment a value, add/remove from a set, etc), but should not be used in a read-modify-write pattern.